Tver Oblast: Religion

-According to a 2012 survey 30% of the population of Tver Oblast adheres to the Russian Orthodox Church, 9% are unaffiliated generic Christians, and 1% are Muslims.
-In addition, 34% of the population declares to be "spiritual but not religious", 20% is atheist, and 6% follows other religions or did not give an answer to the question.
+According to a 2012 survey, 30% of the population of Tver Oblast adheres to the Russian Orthodox Church, 9% are unaffiliated generic Christians, and 1% are Muslims.
+In addition, 34% of the population declares to be "spiritual but not religious", 20% is atheist, and 5% follows other religions or did not give an answer to the question.

 Tver Karelians

-A branch of Karelians, known as Tver Karelians live in the oblast.
+A branch of Karelians, known as Tver Karelians, live in the oblast.
 They numbered 140,567 in 1926.
-Due to heavy casualties suffered during the World War II, they vanished as a separate ethnic group from most parts of the oblast.
+Due to heavy casualties suffered during World War II, they vanished as a separate ethnic group from most parts of the oblast.
 The Tver Karelians numbered 14,633 according to the 2002 Census.

 Culture

 Bolshoe Zavidovo in Tver Oblast hosts Nashestvie, the largest festival of Russian rock, since 2009.
-Previously, in 2004–2008, it was hosted in Emmaus, also Tver Oblast.
+Previously, in 2004–2008, it was hosted in Emmaus, also in Tver Oblast.